oluchristian/EcommercePro/README.md

-# EcommercePro
+# EcommercePro - E-commerce website built using PHP Laravel and Bootstrap.
-Ecommerce website built using Laravel
+Work still in progress...